yaml/yaml-spec/spec/spec.md

 heterogeneous log file entries.

 ?
-Joining Streams
+Concatenating Streams

-: Joining two YAML streams requires both to use the same [character encoding].
+: Concatenating two YAML streams requires both to use the same [character encoding].
 In addition, it is necessary to separate the last [document] of the first stream and the first [document] of the second stream.
 This is easily ensured by inserting a [document end marker] between the two